Since the COVID-19 pandemic, Walt Disney World has updated its safety protocols which you can review here.

-If you’re planning a trip to Disney, it’s important to pack everything you need to make it a magical vacation.
+If you’re planning a trip to Disneyland or Disney World, it’s important to pack everything you need to make it a magical vacation.

 What to Pack for Disney

-Packing for Disney is similar to packing for most vacations, but there are a few key tricks that can help you save money on your Disney vacation.
+Packing for Disney is similar to packing for most vacations, but there are a few key tricks that can help you save money on your Disney trip.

 My family has been going to Disney World my entire life, and these are the money-savings items you should never forget to pack.

-Buying groceries can save you a ton of money because you won’t be dining out for every meal.
-It works whether you’re staying at a hotel or in a condo with a full kitchen.
+Buying groceries can save you a ton of money because you can avoid dining out for every meal.
+It works whether you’re staying at a hotel or in a vacation rental with a full kitchen.

 If you’re staying at a hotel, ask if you can reserve a room with a mini-fridge and a microwave so you can be more flexible with the variety of the groceries you purchase.

 If you don’t want to buy a lot of groceries, at least bring snacks to avoid paying for the expensive treats at Disney.
-Plus, stopping for food puts you in yet another line and prevents you from enjoying all of the activities you want to do in the park.
+Plus, stopping for food puts you in yet another line and could prevent you from enjoying all of the activities you want to do in the park.

 The most important thing to bring on a Disney vacation is a pair of good, broken-in walking shoes!
-From waiting in line to walking across the park to make a dinner reservation, you will be on your feet a lot.
+From waiting in line to walking across the park to go to dinner, you will be on your feet a lot.

-This may sound silly if you’re going to a Disney park during the summer, but this is an important tip!
-Indoor shows, transportation and restaurants inside the park can get cold so you almost always need a light jacket to stay comfortable.
+Bringing layers may sound silly if you’re going to a Disney park during the summer, but this is an important tip!
+Indoor shows, transportation and restaurants inside the parks can get cold, so you often need a light jacket to stay comfortable.

-Buy Disney-themed items before you go because prices on the Disney property are high!
+Buy Disney-themed items before you go because prices for souvenirs on Disney property are high!
 Shop for clearance items from the Disney store online and wait until the trip to give them to your family (and yourself).
-My mom followed this trick to add a little extra magic to our experience.
+My mom followed this trick to add a little extra magic to our vacations.

 If you want something made especially for you or your travel companions, search for custom Disney-themed items on Etsy.
 There are shops that will make anything from ears to cups to clothes for you.
 With any of these purchases, make sure you place your order far enough in advance so your package gets to you before your trip.

 Still want to purchase something in the park?
-Set your spending limit ahead of time to stay on track.
+Set your spending limit ahead of time to keep your budget on track.

-Grab a light-up toy or two if you have children to enhance the experience of an evening parade.
-Disney cast members roll around carts full of light-up toys, and I bet your kid will want one.
+Grab a light-up toy or two to enhance the experience of an evening parade.
+Disney cast members roll around carts full of light-up toys, and I bet your child will want one.
 To avoid tantrums and high price tags, buy light-up items in advance and give them to your kids when the sun goes down.
 For a cheaper option, just bring glow sticks!